gabimafuzo/NAMD/POPC Bylayer Membrane/README.md

 # POPC Membrane Simulation

-This project involves the molecular dynamics (MD) simulation of a **POPC membrane** (1-palmitoyl-2-oleoyl-sn-glycero-3-phosphocholine), a common phosphatidylcholine used in membrane studies.
+This file involves the molecular dynamics (MD) simulation of a **POPC membrane** (1-palmitoyl-2-oleoyl-sn-glycero-3-phosphocholine), a common phosphatidylcholine used in membrane studies.

 ## **Methodology**

 ### **System Preparation**:
-- The membrane system was built using **CHARMM-GUI** to ensure proper lipid arrangement and system setup.
+- The membrane system was built using **CHARMM-GUI**.
 - The system was solvated with a **water box**, and neutralized with **NaCl ions** for stability.
 - Input files required for the simulation, including topology and parameter files, were generated using **CHARMM-GUI**.